brendacs/colludia-gatsby/src/content/posts/review/2020-08-10-for-the-people-demo-review.markdown

 ## The People or The Party

 I was impressed by how quickly the game gets on its feet.
-After the short introduction, I was taken to the main hub of the rest of the demo—my desk.
+After the short introduction, I was taken to the main hub of the rest of the demo — my desk.
 With everything splayed out in front of me in first person, it did feel as though I was Francis River myself.
 I was unsure of what to do in my new office, but it became hectic quickly with not much pause between staring down at stacks of documents and answering unscheduled calls with hasty introductions.

 ![In front of a desk with stacks of paper, folders, map, and a phone][image1]